MA Philosophy and Greek

 Edinburgh has one of the UK’s largest philosophy departments and the Philosophy Society attracts high-profile speakers.

-The programme structure allows you to cover the basics of Western philosophy and have the opportunity to specialise in your areas of interest.
+The programme covers the basics of Western philosophy and offers the opportunity to specialise in your areas of interest.

 Greek

-Ancient Greek is the language in which many of the basic concepts underlying western society to this day have found expression for the first time.
+Ancient Greek is the language used for many of the basic concepts of western society.
 Ancient Greek culture and thought are at the root of many strands of modern thinking in Europe and beyond.

-You will study ancient Greek language and literature, along with courses that place it in its wider context in the ancient Greek, Roman and Byzantine world.
+You will study ancient Greek language and literature, through courses that explore its relevance in the ancient Greek, Roman and Byzantine world.

 Studying Philosophy and Greek

-This joint programme allows you to gain an in-depth knowledge in both subject areas, and the opportunity to specialise in the topics that interest you most.
+This joint programme gives you in-depth knowledge in both subject areas, and the opportunity to specialise in the topics that interest you most.

 Year 1